ahgroup/DSAIDE/cran-comments.md

 ## R CMD check results

+Duration: 1m 25.6s

+❯ checking installed package size ...
+NOTE
+    installed size is  5.2Mb
+    sub-directories of 1Mb or more:
+      appinformation   4.1Mb

+0 errors ✔ | 0 warnings ✔ | 1 note ✖

+R CMD check succeeded

+## Notes

 The documentation for the apps in this package contains diagrams/figures, which is responsible for the directory size.

+I changed the email address from my work to my personal one.

 ## Submission History